pimpmyname3/pterodactyl-cs2-cssupdater/README.md

     - `SFTP_PORT`: The port number of the SFTP server.
     - `SFTP_COPY_FOLDER_FROM_LOCAL`: Path to the folder where the updater.sh script is located.
 If you want to use the current directory, just press Enter.
 The path has to end without a `/`.
 For example `/home/exampleuser/pterodactyl-cs2-cssupdater`.
 Very important to change this to the correct path.
     - `CLEANUP_OLD_FILES`: Set to `true` to enable the cleanup of old .zip files in the local directory.
 Set to `false` to disable this feature.
+    - `MOUNTPOINT_USAGE`: Set to yes if you want to use the mountpoint feature.
+Set to no if you don't want to use the mountpoint feature.
+If you set it to yes, you will be asked prompts specified below.
+Default value is no.
+    - `MOUNTPOINT_PATH`: The path to the mountpoint where the addons folder is located.
+For example `/srv/Mountpoint`.
+Very important to change this to the correct path.
+It has to end without a `/`.
+Do not use for example `/srv/Mountpoint/addons` as the path.
+    - `MOUNTPOINT_USER`: The SFTP user of the mountpoint.
+For example `updater`.
+    - `MOUNTPOINT_GROUP`: The SFTP group of the mountpoint.
+For example `pterodactyl`.
+This group has to be the same as the group of the pterodactyl user.
+This is used to set the correct permissions for the mountpoint user, which is required for the mountpoint feature to work correctly.
+    - `MOUNTPOINT_PASS`: The SFTP password of the mountpoint user.
+    - `MOUNTPOINT_HOST`: The SFTP hostname of the mountpoint.
+    - `MOUNTPOINT_PORT`: The SFTP port number of the mountpoint.

 5. After entering these details, the script will save them to a `config.cfg` file and then exit.
 You can now run the script again to use the saved configuration.
 6. Install the required dependencies with the command `apt-get install curl jq unzip sshpass`.